lgaudencio/warsaw-uprising-1944/README.md

 * Heading levels are not skipped or missed, thus ensuring the importance of the content to the user.
 * HTML page has the lang attribute.
-* Alt attributes have been given to all images used in the website.
+* Alt attributes have been given to all images used on the website.
 * The form used to subscribe has associated labels or aria-labels, so that it can be read out to users who use screen readers.
 * Aria properties have been implemented correctly.